Financial Aid Frequently Asked Questions

 Boston College sponsored National Merit awards are determined each year from rosters of finalists who have selected Boston College as their first choice institution.
 The award, in the amount of $1,000, is awarded to 7 students each year.
 Boston College selects eligible students from the first National Merit Scholarship roster only, which is generally received in early March.
 Students whose names appear on subsequent rosters are not considered.
 Boston College-sponsored National Merit Scholarships are renewable.

 There are two different methodologies used to determine financial aid at Boston College.
-Federal Methodology is determined by your FAFSA and is used to award federal funds only.
+Federal Methodology is used to determine your eligibility for federal and state funds.
 Boston College uses an institutional methodology to award Boston College funds.
 This methodology takes into account home equity and other information that the federal methodology does not.
 Therefore, Boston College's expected family contributions are often different than the federal EFC.

 All financial aid offered at Boston College is need-based.
 The Office of Student Services does not offer merit-based financial aid.
 If your family's financial situation has changed significantly since the time of your financial aid application, please contact your financial aid counselor to discuss the specific details to determine if your analysis should be reviewed.
 Boston College does not "match" other school's financial aid offers.